simonom/PyCHAM/README.md

 ## Documentation

-The README file serves as a manual explaining how to set the software up and use it.
+The README file serves as a manual explaining how to setup the software and use it.

 The [article](https://doi.org/10.21105/joss.01918) published in the Journal for Open Source Software explains the underlying mechanisms of PyCHAM and its purpose.
+This article was reviewed using [v0.2.4](https://doi.org/10.5281/zenodo.3752677) of PyCHAM.

+Version numbers of PyCHAM try to adhere to the semantics described by [semver](https://semver.org).

 ## Installation